turion/essence-of-live-coding/article/Exposition.md

 Remember that for arrows, a `Reader` effect is just adding another input.
 What we can do is this:
 ```
+-- TODO Is it worth calling it Reader?
+We could also write it out as Cell m (e, a) b
 (>>>=) :: Cell (ExceptT e1 m) a b -> Cell (ReaderT e1 (ExceptT e2 m)) a b -> Cell (ExceptT e2 m) a b
 ```
 You can think of this as bind except that the second argument is not a function, but rather an `Arrow` input,